catback-tabular/catback/README.md

 ## Abstract

-Backdoor attacks in machine learning have drawn significant attention for their potential to compromise models stealthily, yet most research has focused on homogeneous data such as images.
-In this work, we propose a novel backdoor attack on tabular data, which is particularly challenging due to the presence of both numerical and categorical features.
+This paper introduces CatBack, a novel backdoor attack specifically designed for tabular data containing both numerical and categorical features.
+The main research theme addresses a significant gap in backdoor attack research, which has predominantly focused on homogeneous data like images, leaving tabular data vulnerabilities largely unexplored.

-Our key idea is a novel technique to convert categorical values into floating-point representations.
-This approach preserves enough information to maintain clean-model accuracy compared to traditional methods like one-hot or ordinal encoding.
-By doing this, we create a gradient-based universal perturbation that applies to all features, including categorical ones.
+**Research Contribution**: Our key innovation is a novel categorical encoding technique that converts categorical values into floating-point representations while preserving sufficient information to maintain clean model accuracy.
+This enables the creation of gradient-based universal perturbations that work across all feature types, including categorical ones.

-We evaluate our method on five benchmark datasets and four popular models.
-Our results show up to a 100% attack success rate in both white-box and black-box settings (including real-world applications like Vertex AI), revealing a severe vulnerability for tabular data.
-Our method is shown to surpass the previous works like Tabdoor in terms of performance, while remaining stealthy against state-of-the-art defense mechanisms.
-We evaluate our attack against Spectral Signatures, Neural Cleanse, Beatrix, and Fine-Pruning, all of which fail to defend successfully against it.
-We also verify that our attack successfully bypasses popular outlier detection mechanisms.
+**Artifact Support**: This repository provides complete implementation artifacts that demonstrate:
+1. **Novel Categorical Encoding**: Implementation of our frequency-based hierarchical mapping technique for converting categorical features to numerical representations
+2. **Universal Backdoor Attack**: Complete attack pipeline that generates universal triggers applicable to all features
+3. **Comprehensive Evaluation**: Support for 5 benchmark datasets (ACI, Bank Marketing, CoverType, Credit Card, HIGGS, Poker) and 4 popular models (FT-Transformer, TabNet, SAINT, XGBoost)
+4. **Performance Validation**: Reproducible experiments showing up to 100% attack success rates in both white-box and black-box settings

+**Expected Workflow**: The experimental workflow follows these steps:
+1. **Dataset Preparation**: Load and preprocess tabular datasets with mixed feature types
+2. **Clean Model Training**: Train baseline models on original data to establish performance benchmarks
+3. **Categorical Conversion**: Apply our novel encoding to transform categorical features into numerical representations
+4. **Trigger Generation**: Optimize universal backdoor triggers using gradient-based methods
+5. **Data Poisoning**: Inject backdoor samples into training data at specified poisoning rates
+6. **Backdoor Training**: Retrain models on poisoned datasets
+7. **Evaluation**: Measure Clean Data Accuracy (CDA) and Attack Success Rate (ASR) to demonstrate attack effectiveness

+The artifacts enable researchers to compare against existing methods, and extend our approach to new datasets or models.

 ## Overview